imaman/bigband/modules/septima-lang/README.md

 Boolean([]) // true
 ```

-The `Number` function attempts to parse numeric values, returning `NaN` when conversion isn't possible:
+The `Number` function converts values to numbers where possible, returning `NaN` when conversion fails:

 ```javascript
 Number('42') // 42